Any tool created to make my life easier and more organized is a tool I want to learn about.

 - They provide graphs and charts alike that are user-friendly and easy to understand

-- Gives you the ability to manage how much I am spending in your investments and to see how much you are saving
+- Gives you the ability to see how much you’re spending and how much you’re saving

 - The Universal Checkbook feature reacts like PayPal, allowing you to transfer funds to where needed and it is free of charge